 - d) All doors to be fitted with skirting mounted door stops suitable to their location. - e) Communal entrance doors to blocks of flats require to be secured by an electromagnetic lock linked to the door entry system.
-Provide 3 fobs per property for door entry system. - f) 3 no. keys to be provided per property clearly labelled - g) Outward opening store doors and the like to be fitted with restrictor stays. - h) Internal door handle roses are to be of the screw on type. - i) Wardrobe door handles should be 'D' shaped not lever handles.
+Provide 3 fobs per property for door entry system_plus an additional 5 per block for landlord use. - f) 3 no. keys to be provided per property clearly labelled - g) Outward opening store doors and the like to be fitted with restrictor stays. - h) Internal door handle roses are to be of the screw on type. - i) Wardrobe door handles should be 'D' shaped not lever handles.